sudhancicd/secure-shop-devsecops/README.md

 # Change directory to where the PEM file is stored
 cd "C:\path\to\your\pem\file"

-# Connect to the Bastion Host
+# Connect to the Jenkins Server
 ssh -i "$KEY_NAME.pem" ubuntu@$JENKINS_IP
 ```
 ---